 Sometimes professors advertise open research positions either via work-study, on the Biology Facebook page or through other student communication channels.
 However, most mentors are found by so-called cold calling, where you just send an email to someone you don’t know asking if you can join a current or future research project.

 Review our recommendations on how to connect with faculty to find research opportunities.

 We're excited you're interested in changing your major to biology or adding it as a minor!
 To learn more about the major and minor, visit the B.S. in Biology and Minor in Biology pages.

 When you're ready to declare a major or minor in biology, please follow the instructions available through Records and Registration.

-You also are welcome to email firstname.lastname@example.org to request an appointment to meet with one of our biology advisers.
-An appointment is not required for major or minor approval, but is encouraged so you can begin educational planning.
+You also are welcome to email firstname.lastname@example.org to request an appointment to meet with one of our biology advisors.
+An appointment is not required for major or minor approval but is encouraged so you can begin educational planning.

 The Department of Biology administers overrides for most biology courses (listed as BIOL or BIOZ in eServices) through the Undergraduate Advising Office.
 Students seeking an override into a biology course must use the required online form to request it.

 Please review details about overrides and exceptions before attempting to fill out the request form.